pingidentity/pingidentity-devops-getting-started/docs/deployK8s-AWS.md

-# Deployments to Amazon Web Services EKS
+# Deploy to Amazon Web Services EKS

 You'll find here information regarding the deployment, management and scaling of our product containers to AWS using Amazon's: